civicindustries/civicinsight.com/jobs/ruby-on-rails-developer.md

 * Experience working with time-series data

-* Experience with Rails Engines
+* Experience with building Ruby on Rails Engines

 * Experience with multi-tenent Rails / SaaS Application